emicklei/melrose/README.md

 Functions create or augment musical objects.
 Objects cannot be changed after creation.
-Each function returns a new object or an object wrapped in an operation.
+Each function returns a new object or an object wrapped in a function.

 ### audio functions